-Welcome to this Week in Palestine, a service of the International Middle East Media Center, www.imemc.org, for April 6 to the 15th 2013.
+Welcome to this Week in Palestine, a service of the International Middle East Media Center, www.imemc.org, for October 12th to the 18th, 2013.

 From The Trenches is the monthly radio program of the Chicago Independent Media Center.

-ON THE SHOW IN MARCH 2013:
+ON THE SHOW IN SEPTEMBER 2013: